JohnGoldsmith/dotnetrdf-wiki/UserGuide-ASP-Creating-SPARQL-Endpoints.md

 </appSettings>
 ```

-Each Handler is associated with some Configuration data in your Configuration Graph by using special URIs of the form `<dotnetrdf:/path>` as described in [[UserGuide/Configuration/HTTP Handlers|Configuration API - HTTP Handlers]]
+Each Handler is associated with some Configuration data in your Configuration Graph by using special URIs of the form `<dotnetrdf:/path>` as described in [[Configuration API - HTTP Handlers|UserGuide/Configuration/HTTP Handlers]]

 ### Handler Registration